Back to Blog

 Financial Obligations Minus Liquid Assets

-This approach involves adding up all future financial obligations and subtracting liquid assets like savings and existing life insurance.
+This approach involves adding up all future financial obligations (including those in the DIME formula) and subtracting liquid assets like savings, investment accounts, and existing life insurance.
 This method provides a detailed picture of what your family would need to maintain their lifestyle without you.

 Use of Life Insurance Calculators